A First: Women Take The Majority In Nevada Legislature And Colorado House

 In the last Nevada Legislature, which had just under 40 percent women, the assembly members and senators created a bipartisan, bicameral women's caucus to promote collaboration.

-"We were able to come together over the areas where we share common ground and be able to advance some access to women's healthcare like access to breast cancer screenings and access to birth control," says Tolles.
+"We were able to come together over the areas where we share common ground and be able to advance some access to women's health care like access to breast cancer screenings and access to birth control," says Tolles.
 The group also worked together on bills to combat sex trafficking.

-Neither Tolles nor Patricia Ann Spearman are new in Nevada's legislature, but Democratic Assemblywoman Selena Torres is serving for the first time.
-She's a high school English teacher and 23-years-old.
+Neither Tolles nor Spearman is new to Nevada's Legislature, but Democratic Assemblywoman Selena Torres is serving for the first time.
+She is a high school English teacher and 23 years old.

 "It's really exciting to be part of this female majority, but also to be a Latina sitting in that majority," she says.
 "And when you have students that are recognizing, maybe for the first time, that they too have the ability to be involved and run for office, it truly highlights the importance."